Ashhad1200/MERN/README.md

 - **React.js**: For building a responsive and dynamic front-end.
 - **Node.js**: For backend runtime.

+Additionally, it leverages **React Query** to manage server state efficiently and improve data fetching and caching.

 ## Features
 - User authentication and authorization.
 - CRUD operations for [your key entities, e.g., posts, users].
+- Efficient server-state management using React Query.
 - Responsive design with React.
 - RESTful APIs for seamless client-server communication.
 - Scalable and maintainable project structure.